emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 ### Test the Data Bridge and Rule

-Use MQTT X  to send a message to topic  `t/1`  to trigger a message caching event.
+Use MQTTX  to send a message to topic  `t/1`  to trigger a message caching event.
 If topic  `t/1`  does not have any subscribers, the message will be discarded and trigger the message discard rule.

 ```bash
 mqttx pub -i emqx_c -u emqx_u -t t/1 -m '{ "msg": "hello Redis" }'